Loading figure…

 Referred to the House Committee on Energy and Commerce.

-Why: Cosponsoring the Ensuring Women’s Right to Reproductive Freedom Act directly supports the stated position on reproductive rights, reinforcing the commitment to access to abortion coverage.
+Why: Cosponsoring the Ensuring Women’s Right to Reproductive Freedom Act directly advances the stated position of supporting legal access to abortion.

 View source →Dec 9, 2025 · Congress.gov